prisma-labs/graphql-framework-experiment/docs/tutorial/chapter-2-writing-your-first-schema.md

 The Query object is a central place in your schema where many other types will appear.
 From a code organization perspective we could either create a new `api/graphql/Query.ts` module or we could _collocate_ the exposure of Product type with its definition in `api/graphql/Product.ts`.
 In this tutorial we'll take the collocation approach.
 This organizing pattern often scales better on large apps.

 To achieve colocation in Nexus we'll use `schema.extendType`.
 Its API is _very_ similar to the `schema.objectType` one.

-**But before simply copy & pasting it**, please try to write down the snippet below manually.

-This is not to bother you.
-This is to help you get a feeling for how Nexus reacts when you're typing.
-If you're using an IDE, try to rely as much as possible on auto-completion.
-Especially for the `type` field and while writing the return value of the `resolve` method of the `products` field.

 We'll start out with this:

 ```ts
 // api/graphql/Product.ts